guguji666666/Sentinel-Custom-Parsers/articles/operator-service-manager/helm-requirements.md

 ## Best practices for adopting Helm 4
 Helm has been the standard package manager for Kubernetes since its initial release in 2016.
 Its evolution has closely tracked Kubernetes itself:
-* Helm v2 (2016–2019): Introduced chart-based application packaging but relied on a server-side component (Tiller), which created security and multi-tenancy concerns.
+* Helm v2 (2016–2019): Introduced chart-based application packaging but relied on a server-side component (Tiller), which created security and multitenancy concerns.
 * Helm v3 (2019–2025): Removed Tiller, shifting to a client-only model with improved security and usability.
 This version became the industry standard and accumulated incremental enhancements while maintaining backward compatibility.

 After nearly six years of Helm v3, the project accumulated technical debt, architectural limitations, and security challenges that could not be addressed without introducing breaking changes.
 This led to the release of Helm v4 in late 2025.